 If you previously attended another college or colleges, contact those schools and request that they send your official transcripts to the schools you’re applying to.
 You’ll also want to get in touch with references such as faculty, employers, or colleagues to write letters of recommendation and prepare your application essays.

-Standardized tests like the SATs and ACTs are becoming less prevalent in the college admissions process, although they’re still common on a mandatory or optional basis.
-If you’re planning on taking one or both of these college admissions exams, now is a good time to enroll in an ACT or SAT prep course.
+Standardized tests like the SATs and ACTs are becoming less prevalent in the college admissions process, but if you’re planning on taking one or both of these college admissions exams, now is a good time to enroll in an ACT or SAT prep course.

 Step 4: Select your program